SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 ### Jenkinsfile

-Following the convention for pipeline definitions, use a `Jenkinsfile` which resides in the root directory of your development sources.
+Following the convention for pipeline definitions, use a `Jenkinsfile`, which resides in the root directory of your development sources.

 TODO: here we describe the straight-forward case.
 There is also a blue-green mode.
 How should we handle this